SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

     *** Keywords ***
     Create test data
-        [Documentation]  Creates a MyObject record named "Yoshi" if one doesn't exist
+        [Documentation]  Creates a MyObject record named "Leeroy Jenkins" if one doesn't exist

         # Check to see if the record is already in the database,
         # and do nothing if it already exists